 About Our Founders

-Jake is a student at Yale University.
-He represented the United States at the 2019 North American Youth Championships in Canada and the 2019 World Youth Chess Championship in India.
+Jake represented the United States at the 2019 North American Youth Championships in Canada and the 2019 World Youth Chess Championship in India.
 He has numerous impressive tournament results, including 1st place finishes in the 2018 U.S. Open (Class A Division), the 2018 U.S. Open Scholastic Championship, and the 2017 Continental Open U1900.
 Jake's peak Connecticut state ranking for his age group is #1 and he holds the state champion title for his grade.
 Outside of Chess Haven, Jake is a USCF Certified Chess Coach and a Certified Tournament Director.
 His other passions besides chess include running cross country and track, and reading novels.
 Jake is currently tutoring students privately and is also working with Chess Haven volunteers.

 In addition, he is a USCF Certified Chess Coach and a Tournament Director.
 Away from the chessboard, George enjoys running 5K and half-marathon races.